General Information and Reservations

 Food & Drink

-- No outside food is allowed inside of the aquarium.
+- No outside food is allowed to be eaten inside of the aquarium.
 (If you have a student who is diabetic or has other medical issues, please let us know what accommodations need to be made.)

-- We do not have space for lunchbox or backpack storage inside the aquarium and there is no re-entry during the field trip.
+- We do not have space for lunchbox or backpack storage inside the aquarium.
 Student lunches should remain on the bus or in cars until the end of the field trip.
+Alternately students and chaperones may carry the lunches in a backpack.

 - We encourage students to eat before or after the field trip.